-Congenital simple hamartoma of the retina pigment epithelium (CSHRPE) is a rare benign tumor which is dark black color and located in macula especially in parafoveal region.
-CSHRPE is frequently asymptomatic.
-We reported the case of a 6 years old child who was presented with a strabismus and a unilateral retinal lesion through clinical examination.
+Congenital simple hamartoma of the retina pigment epithelium (CSHRPE) is a rare benign tumor with dark black color located in macula especially in parafoveal region.
+The CSHRPE is frequently asymptomatic.
+We reported a 6 years old child who presented with a strabismus and a unilateral retinal lesion through clinical examination.